stackai/stackai-vpc/README.md

-# StackAI local deployment using docker compose
+# StackAI local deployment using docker compose ( as of 15/04/2024)

 # TODO